Skip to main content

 Switch to AHCI in BIOS, update the storage driver, or disable MSI for the device.

 1. Switch to AHCI mode in BIOS Reboot, mash the BIOS key (usually F2 or Del), flip SATA Mode Selection from IDE/RAID to AHCI, save, and run the steps above again.
-IDE mode basically yanks the DMA plug.
+IDE mode?
+It’s like unplugging the DMA power cord entirely.

 2. Update the storage driver In Device Manager, right-click the controller under Storage controllersUpdate driverSearch automatically.
 By 2026, Microsoft and OEMs keep AHCI/DMA-friendly drivers right in Windows Update.